th7mo/th7mo.com/networkmanager.md

 ## Installation

-Debian probably has Networkmanager pre-installed.
+[Debian](https://www.debian.org/) probably has Networkmanager pre-installed.
-A manual install can be done executing the following command:
+A manual install can be done by executing the following command:

 ```sh
 sudo apt install network-manager